RockyKev/2b-scrapper-vue3/README.md

 5. Finally we're merging the data using `merge-data-into-single.js`

-All that code can be run with one line.
+TODO: All that code can be run with one line.
+TBD

+6.

 ## Project setup